pas-trop-de-zele/Scraper/README.md

 Added some optimization such as disable js, pictures, plugins, etc. Would need to further investigate chrome profile and how it works since

+Added option to for user to select size, program would add to cart New issue arise when looking for checking out button "STALEELEMENT EXCEPTION"